What Ever Happened to These Forgotten NCAA Basketball Stars?

-In the ACC, the heavyweight division of college ball, Maryland’s Len Bias was larger than life.
+In the ACC, the heavyweight division of college ball, Maryland’s Len Bias was a larger than life star.
 The 2x ACC Player of the Year led the Terps to four straight NCAA tournaments and two Sweet Sixteens, offering fans a flash of what was sure to be a revolutionary professional talent.

 After his storybook college career came to a close, the talented small forward’s promising NBA career was tragically cut short before it even began.

 Only two days after the Boston Celtics selected Bias with the second pick, the 22-year-old died of an accidental drug overdose, leaving many to consider him “the greatest player to never play professionally.”

 As a player, Steve Alford was the living embodiment of Hoosier basketball.
 The Indiana native had a borderline scary work ethic, practicing morning, noon and night to perfect his game.

 The 1983 Indiana Mr. Basketball stayed in-state to play four years for the Hoosiers, which all paid off as he won the national championship his senior year.

 After a brief NBA career (working the bench), Alford embarked on his next NCAA journey as a coach.
 Alford found ample success coaching Missouri State, Iowa and New Mexico before taking over as head coach of UCLA in 2013 where he had the pleasure of coaching his son, Bryce.